Where do you run & other questions

 What do the Soles do with the local community?

-So we’re just into the community outreach aspect of running.
-Last year, as well as supporting all the local races, we undertook our
+In 2019, as well as supporting all the local races, we did multiple

-first plogging run, collecting trash from the side of our route as we ran.
-We intend to make this a quarterly activity.
-We have future plans around working with Medfield Park & Rec.
+plogging runs, collecting trash from the side of our route as we ran.
+We now try to do a plogging run each quarter.
 We’re always looking for new opportunities to work with the town and local businesses and organizations using running as a way to bring benefits to more people.

 I’m a history nut.
 I’d like to know more about the history of this group.
 What can you tell me old timer?